JamesWeatherhead/VibeRad/README.md

 ### Advanced Reasoning with Gemini 3 Pro
 VibeRad uses **Gemini 3 Pro Preview** exclusively for all AI interactions, leveraging `thinking_level` to control reasoning depth.
-- **Deep Think Mode:** Uses `thinking_level = "high"` and `media_resolution_high` to reason through complex anatomical relationships and fine details before answering.
+- **Deep Think Mode:** Uses `thinking_level = "high"` and `media_resolution = "MEDIA_RESOLUTION_HIGH"` to reason through complex anatomical relationships and fine details before answering.
 - **Chat Mode:** Uses `thinking_level = "low"` for low-latency, conversational interactions.
-- **Search Mode:** Uses `thinking_level = "high"` combined with Google Search to ground answers in medical literature.
+- **Search Mode:** Uses `thinking_level = "high"` combined with **Google Search Grounding** to cross-reference findings with up-to-date medical guidelines and literature.

+### Adaptive Learning Levels
+Education isn't one-size-fits-all.
+VibeRad adapts its teaching style and suggested follow-up questions based on the selected learner level:
+- **High School:** Simple analogies, non-medical terms.
+- **Undergrad:** Physics basics, biological context.
+- **Med Student:** Clinical anatomy, checklists, standard terminology.
+- **Resident:** Pearls, pitfalls, differentials, and guidelines.

 ### Camera-based Multimodality
 To ensure transparency and control, VibeRad uses an explicit **capture-based vision system**:
 - **Opt-in Vision:** Gemini 3 Pro does not passively watch the viewport.
 The user must click the **Capture 📸** button to explicitly send the current slice to the AI.
-- **Persistent Context:** Once captured, that specific slice remains the "active context" for all subsequent questions until cleared or replaced.
+- **Persistent Context:** Once captured, that specific slice remains the "active context" for all subsequent questions until cleared.
-- **No Hallucination:** If no image is captured, Gemini 3 is instructed to explicitly state that it cannot see the image, preventing accidental hallucinations about unseen data.
+- **No Hallucination:** If no image is captured, Gemini 3 is instructed to explicitly state that it cannot see the image.
-- **High Fidelity:** When using Deep Think mode, the captured image is processed with `media_resolution_high` for maximum anatomical detail.

-### Grounded in Reality
-Using the **Google Search Tool**, VibeRad can cross-reference imaging findings with up-to-date medical guidelines and literature, reducing hallucinations and giving students citation-style links for further reading.

 ### Full-Featured DICOM Viewer
-Unlike static chat interfaces, VibeRad is a fully functional DICOMweb viewer built from scratch in React:
+VibeRad is a robust, browser-based DICOMweb viewer built from scratch in React:
-- **Tools:** Window/Level (Contrast), Pan, Zoom, Scroll, Measure.
+- **Floating Toolbar:** A draggable, snap-to-edge toolbar for essential tools (Window/Level, Pan, Zoom, Capture).
-- **Segmentation:** Paint brush tools for anatomical highlighting.
+- **Segmentation:** Pixel-perfect Paint/Erase tools with a layer management system.
-- **Connectivity:** Connects read-only to public DICOMweb endpoints (for example, the Orthanc demo server).
+- **Measurement:** Calibrated distance tools managed per-series.
+- **Connection Diagnostics:** An integrated diagnostic suite that validates CORS, QIDO-RS, and WADO-RS connectivity to ensuring reliable access to public medical imaging servers.

+### Interactive Onboarding
+A built-in **Guided Tour** walks new users through the critical workflow: selecting a series, capturing a slice, and interacting with the AI Assistant.

 ## Suggested demo flow

-This walkthrough is the quickest way to see the app in action using the provided demo data.

 **3 Steps: (1) Pick a series, (2) capture a slice with the camera, (3) ask VibeRad to teach you what you are seeing.**

-1.  **Start VibeRad**: Launch the app and acknowledge the safety disclaimer (Educational Use Only).
+1.  **Start VibeRad**: Launch the app.
+The connection diagnostics will automatically validate the link to the demo Orthanc server.
 2.  **Step 1 – Pick a series**: Select a brain MRI study.
-In the bottom "Series browser," select a distinct sequence (e.g., T1/SE/extrp or T2 FLAIR) to load it.
+In the bottom "Series browser," select a distinct sequence (e.g., T1/SE/extrp) to load it.
 3.  **Step 2 – Capture a slice**: Scroll to an anatomical slice of interest.
-Click the **Camera 📸** button next to the chat input.
-Note that a thumbnail of the slice appears, indicating Gemini 3 Pro (preview) can now "see" this specific view.
+Click the **Camera 📸** button on the floating toolbar.
+Note the thumbnail appearing in the AI panel.
-4.  **Step 3 – Ask VibeRad**: Ensure the mode is set to **Chat** (Low Thinking) and the Teaching Level (bottom right) is set to **Med**.
-Ask: "What am I looking at on this slice?" or click a suggestion.
-The AI will describe the anatomy visible in your captured image.
+4.  **Step 3 – Ask VibeRad**: Ensure the mode is set to **Chat** and the Teaching Level is set to **Med**.
+Ask: "What am I looking at?" or click a suggestion.
-5.  **Deep Think Mode**: Switch the mode to **Deep Think** (High Thinking).
-Click one of the suggested follow-up chips (e.g., "Key structures" or "Step-by-step").
-Gemini 3 Pro will reason more deeply to generate a structured, Markdown-formatted teaching explanation.
+5.  **Deep Think Mode**: Switch to **Deep Think**.
+Click a complex follow-up (e.g., "Key structures").
+Gemini 3 Pro will reason deeply to generate a structured teaching explanation.
-6.  **Adjust Learner Level**: Change the Teaching Level from **Med** to **HS** (High School) or **Resident**.
-Notice how the "Suggested Follow-ups" immediately update to match the new complexity level while maintaining context of the same captured slice.
+6.  **Adjust Learner Level**: Change the level to **HS** (High School) or **Resident**.
+Watch the suggestions and AI persona adapt immediately.
-7.  **Search Mode (Optional)**: Switch to **Search** mode.
-Ask a question like "What do guidelines say about reporting this anatomy?"
-Gemini will use Google Search grounding to provide a concise answer with cited links.
+7.  **Search Mode**: Switch to **Search** mode.
+Ask "What are the reporting guidelines for this anatomy?" to see grounded citations.

 *All AI interactions run on `gemini-3-pro-preview`.
 The camera capture is required for multimodal reasoning to ensure the AI analyzes the exact pixel data you are viewing.*

 ## Tech Stack & Implementation

 - **Framework:** React 19.2.1 + TypeScript + Tailwind CSS
-- **AI SDK:** `@google/genai`
+- **AI SDK:** `@google/genai` (v1.31.0)
 - **Models:**
-  - `gemini-3-pro-preview` (All AI modes run on Gemini 3 Pro Preview)
+  - `gemini-3-pro-preview`
-  - **Context Window:** 1M input tokens / 64k output tokens.
+  - **Context Window:** 1M input tokens.
   - **Knowledge Cutoff:** Jan 2025.
 - **Protocol:** DICOMweb (QIDO-RS, WADO-RS)
+- **Icons:** Lucide React

 ### Code Highlights
-- **`aiService.ts`**: Centralized logic for streaming chat, handling `thinking_level`, `media_resolution`, and managing tool calls (like navigating the viewer via AI).
+- **`services/aiService.ts`**: Centralized logic for streaming chat, handling `thinking_level`, `media_resolution`, `googleSearch` tools, and inline JSON parsing for dynamic suggestions.
-- **`ViewerCanvas.tsx`**: High-performance Canvas API rendering for DICOM frames and segmentation layers.
+- **`components/ViewerCanvas.tsx`**: High-performance HTML5 Canvas rendering engine for DICOM frames and segmentation masks.
-- **`AiAssistantPanel.tsx`**: A dedicated workflow that aggregates measurements and metadata to help learners describe what they see and capture teaching notes.
-The assistant does not generate clinical reports or treatment recommendations.
+- **`components/FloatingToolbar.tsx`**: Draggable UI implementation for tool access.
+- **`components/StudyList.tsx`**: Contains the `runConnectionDiagnostics` logic for validating DICOMweb endpoints.

 ## Usage

-1. **API Key:** The app requires a valid Google Cloud API Key with access to the Gemini API.
-In AI Studio, this is handled via the `process.env.API_KEY` injection.
+1. **API Key:** The app requires a valid Google Cloud API Key with access to the Gemini API, injected via `process.env.API_KEY`.
-2. **Data Source:** By default, the app connects read-only to anonymized public DICOM studies (for example, the Orthanc demo server at `demo.orthanc-server.com`).
-No real patient PHI is used or required.
+2. **Data Source:** By default, the app connects read-only to anonymized public DICOM studies (e.g., Orthanc demo server).
 3. **Safety:** Upon launch, users must acknowledge the safety disclaimer.

 ## Hackathon Tracks
-- **Education:** Reimagining how medical students and residents learn radiology.
+- **Education:** Reimagining how medical students and residents learn radiology using adaptive AI personas.
-- **Health:** Improving future patient care by training better doctors.
+- **Health:** Improving future patient care by training better doctors with grounded, reasoning-capable AI.
-- **Technology:** Pushing the boundaries of what's possible in a browser-based AI app.
+- **Technology:** Pushing the boundaries of browser-based medical imaging with Gemini 3 Pro.

 ---
 *Built using Google AI Studio.*

----

 ## Run and deploy your AI Studio app

 This contains everything you need to run your app locally.

-View the app in AI Studio: https://ai.studio/apps/drive/1pCMrggBue_gNE9IhzjN-KEdLm8cVPGjW

 ### Run Locally
 Prerequisites: a recent version of Node.js.

 1. Install dependencies: `npm install`
-2. Set the `API_KEY` in `.env.local` to your Gemini API key
+2. Set the `API_KEY` in `.env` to your Gemini API key
 3. Run the app: `npm run dev`